 If the patient is a minor (age 18 or younger), he or she must be accompanied by a parent or guardian who can sign the consent for surgery form and also be available to give the anesthesia department a brief medical history for the patient.

 On the day of surgery, visiting hours are flexible to allow additional time for family members to visit both before and following surgery.
 For your family’s comfort, there is a waiting room in the same-day surgery unit near the operating room.

 All patients are brought to the operating room about 30 minutes before their surgery is scheduled.
 You will wait in a holding area until your operating room staff is ready.
 If you are having general anesthesia or sedation, your anesthetist will start your IV and will remain in the operating room during surgery to continually monitor your blood pressure, heart rate, breathing and other vital signs.

-Following surgery you will be taken to the recovery room (also known as the PACU) where the nurses and anesthesia department will watch you carefully as you wake up from anesthesia.
+Following surgery, you will be taken to the recovery room, also known as the PACU, where the nurses and anesthesia department will watch you carefully as you wake up from anesthesia.
 You will probably stay in the PACU at least one hour, but it may be longer depending on the kind of surgery you had and your individual condition.
-When you are awake and your vital signs are stable, a member of the nursing staff will prepare you for discharge.

 If you have outpatient surgery, a nurse will prepare you for discharge as soon as you are awake and your vital signs are stable.